solid-js/solid/libraries/node-cli/README.md

 # Solid Node CLI utilities

 `@solid-js/cli` is a very simple node library to show small running tasks and messages in any terminal.
-Only dependency is [Chalk](https://www.npmjs.com/package/chalk) for text transforms and colors.
+Only dependencies are [Chalk](https://www.npmjs.com/package/chalk) for text transforms and [mri](https://www.npmjs.com/package/mri) for argument parsing.
 This lib does not handle user input, so we advice to use [Inquirer](https://www.npmjs.com/package/inquirer) to manage them.

 ![Solid CLI Demo](https://github.com/solid-js/solid/raw/master/libraries/node-cli/doc/solid-cli-demo.gif)